oudeismetis/oudeis/content/blog/2020/new-keyboard.md

 It was my first mechanical keyboard so I fell in love with the keys. (and enjoyed the back-lit lighting effects)

 But over the years a couple of things started to bug me.
 Being a full sized keyboard, it frequently forced me to reach further for my mouse while gaming.
 Having a numpad is nice, but I rarely used it.
-That was something I could live with, but the keys...ugh...that really got on my nerves.
+That was something I could live with, but the keys. . .ugh. . .that really got on my nerves.

 ![The font on the keys was bad](/img/2020/keyboard/black_widow_keys.jpeg)